ascottix/bgdiagram/README.md

 - ?? for a blunder (big error)

 If found, they are converted into CSS classes (`best`, `good`, `error`, `blunder`) that can be used to further customize the move arrows.

-All points are expressed in board point coordinates, where:
-- the first number is the board point from 1 to 24 or:
-    - 0 for the top player bar
-    - 25 for the bottom player bar
-- the second number is the point height, in checker size increments, from 0 to 10 (0 is the point base, 10 is the point base of the opposite point, a typical height goes from 0 to 4)

-The exact center of the board is 0,4.5.

-Points in a list are separated by a dash, for example: 1,2-3,4-5,6.

 The [interactive demo gallery](https://ascottix.github.io/bgdiagram/bgdiagram_demo.html) contains several examples of annotated positions.
 You can directly modify the XGID string and it will be easy to see how it works after a few experiments.